What Is Post-Quantum Encryption and Why It Matters Now

 Security isn't just about who can access a file.
 It's about whether that file will still be secure in the future.

 That's what Governate builds: Information Rights Management that's ready for the quantum era.
-Persistent protection that doesn't expire when the math changes.
+Persistent, file-level protection that doesn't expire when the math changes — enforced through NIST-approved algorithms like Kyber-1024 combined with AES-256-GCM.

-The transition to post-quantum cryptography has started.
+The shift to quantum-resistant cryptography has started.
 NIST finalized its first post-quantum standards in 2024, with a fifth algorithm selected in 2025.
-Enterprises are beginning the migration.
+Enterprises in finance, healthcare, and government are beginning their migrations.

 But most IRM platforms haven't caught up yet.